 Each grade will have a grand prize winner and three runners-up.

-Three contest runners-up per grade will receive a $5,000 grant to direct to a Habitat build project of their choice, an electronic tablet and pizza party for their class.
+Three contest runners-up per grade will receive a $10,000 grant to direct to a local Habitat build project, an electronic tablet and pizza party for their class.